menu

 Valparaiso University is a suburban neighborhood (based on population density) located in Valparaiso, Indiana.

 Valparaiso University real estate is primarily made up of small (studio to two bedroom) to medium sized (three or four bedroom) apartment complexes/high-rise apartments and mobile homes.
 Most of the residential real estate is renter occupied.
-Many of the residences in the Valparaiso University neighborhood are newer, built in 2000 or more recently.
-A number of residences were also built between 1970 and 1999.
+Many of the residences in the Valparaiso University neighborhood are established but not old, having been built between 1970 and 1999.
+A number of residences were also built between 2000 and the present.

 Notable & Unique Neighborhood Characteristics